hamburger

-S as in “Simple” in SAP S/4 HANA – does this also apply to the procurement of services?
+S as in "Simple" in SAP S/4 HANA – does this also apply to service procurement?

 Fiori and the user experience

 Currently (as of October 2019), the Fiory Library lists 10,769 Fiori apps for S/4HANA.
-But with the constantly growing number of new apps, it should not be overlooked that not all GUI functions are transferred to a Fiori app.
-This has far-reaching consequences especially for service procurement.
+But with the constantly growing number of new apps, one should not overlook that not all GUI functions are transferred to a Fiori app.
+This has far-reaching consequences for service procurement in particular.

 “Lean services” are supposed to fix it

-The simplification also indirectly affects the MM-SRV application component, an extension of the Materials Management (MM) module, which among other things has so far been used to map multi-level service specifications in the context of processing construction services.
-These multi-level service specifications recorded in MM-SRV, each of which could be aggregated to the individual hierarchy levels, will no longer be displayable in this form via Fiori apps.
-Instead, as part of the simplification process, SAP wants to depict each type of service as “lean services” in the form of a single-level list analogous to today’s SAP material lists and, among other things, is introducing a new material type SERV for this purpose (Simplification List, p.
+The simplification also indirectly affects the MM-SRV application component, an extension of the Materials Management (MM) module, which among other things has so far been used to map multi-level item lists in the context of processing construction services.
+These multi-level item lists recorded in MM-SRV, each of which could be aggregated to the individual hierarchy levels, will no longer be displayable in this form via Fiori apps.
+Instead, as part of the simplification process, SAP wants to depict each type of service as "lean services" in the form of a single-level list analogous to today's SAP material lists and, among other things, is introducing a new material type SERV for this purpose (Simplification List, p.
 124f).
-This new material type in the Lean Service Procurement scenario contains a reduced set of usable data fields compared to the previously used material type DIEN.
-As a consequence, SAP’s new user interface moves further and further away from the use of complex (construction) service specifications, which are exchanged in Germany via the established GAEB format.
+This new material type in the Lean Service procurement scenario contains a reduced set of usable data fields compared to the previously used material type DIEN.
+As a consequence, SAP's new user interface moves further and further away from the use of complex (construction) item lists, which are exchanged in Germany via the established GAEB format.

 What role does MM-SRV play in the processing of construction services?

 The question may come as a surprise, because despite the functional importance of MM-SRV for construction services, MM-SRV is rarely used in SAP.
-This is largely due to the inconvenient handling of service specifications in SAP.
+This is largely due to the inconvenient handling of ittem lists in SAP.
 The required usability in SAP is lacking here.
-The reason: SAP is geared for handling materials management and less so for the usage of complex service specifications, which are common in the procurement of services, or more precisely, construction services.
-In addition, GAEB interfaces are not supported, which means that service specifications would have to be created manually – it is therefore not possible to speak of usability when using SAP in connection with service specifications.
+The reason: SAP is geared for handling materials management and less so for the usage of complex item lists, which are common in the procurement of services, or more precisely, construction services.
+In addition, GAEB interfaces are not supported, which means that service specifications would have to be created manually – it is therefore not possible to speak of usability when using SAP in connection with item lists.

-In today’s practice, complex service specifications are therefore created outside of SAP, namely in AVA (tendering, awarding, billing) programs, and are also put out to tender outside of SAP.
-The order value resulting from the tender is then only posted in SAP as an aggregated total value in a purchase order or purchase order item: Create 1 piece (SU) of manufacturing plant, 1 million Euros.
+In today's practice, complex item lists are therefore created outside of SAP, namely in AVA programs (request, awarding, billing) and also used for requests outside of SAP.
+The order value resulting from the request is then only posted in SAP as an aggregated total value in a purchase order or purchase order item: Create 1 piece (SU) of production equipment, 1 million euros.

-This means, what is maintained in the AVA program (e. g. measurements, partial payments, supplements) must be manually updated in SAP.
+This means that what is maintained in the AVA program (e.g., measurements, progress payments, supplements) must be manually updated in SAP.
 There is redundant data and no clear data management.
 The potential for errors in the manual transfer of billing values to the SAP system remains high.

 “S for Simple” does not work for construction services

 Construction services and SAP have always been two different worlds.
-In Germany, construction services are inevitably linked to the creation and billing of service specifications.
-The structure of service specifications is defined by the GAEB format and standardized for exchange.
-This means that anyone who has to deal with service specifications, whether in planning (preparation of specifications, cost estimation), purchasing ( tendering, ordering) or billing (measurement, recording of services), has to rely on the simple handling of service specifications.
+In Germany, construction services are inevitably linked to the creation and billing of item lists.
+The structure of item lists is defined by the GAEB format and standardized for exchange.
+This means that anyone who has to deal with item lists, whether in planning (preparation of item lists, cost estimation), purchasing (requests, ordering) or billing (measurement, service entries), has to rely on the simple handling of item lists.

-While in the old SAP environment complex and multi-level service specifications can at least be mapped via SAP MM-SRV and processed via the current ECC SAP GUI, this will no longer be possible in a similar form with the new S/4HANA-Fiori combination.
+While in the old SAP environment complex and multi-level item lists can at least be mapped via SAP MM-SRV and processed via the current ECC SAP GUI, this will no longer be possible in a similar form with the new S/4HANA-Fiori combination.

 Bridges are required more than ever